Privacy and Cookies

 Transfers of personal data outside the European Economic Area

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by staff operating outside of the EEA who work for the Vantage Group or for one of our suppliers.
+The personal data that we collect from you may be transferred to, and stored at, a destination outside the UK.
+It may also be processed by staff operating outside of the UK who work for the Vantage Group or for one of our suppliers.

-- the country that we send the data to might be approved by the European Commission;
+- the country that we send the data to might be approved as ‘adequate’ by the UK;

-You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contacting us” section below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the UK by contacting us in accordance with the “Contacting us” section below.

 Retention of personal data